ldynia/archcolider/ADRs/3002 Ghost kitchen receive report about consumed meals with possible breakdown by PoS.md

 ## Decision

-We will provide ability for "ghost kitchen" to filter meals bease on PoS
+We'll provide ability for "ghost kitchen" to filter meals bease on PoS.

 ## Consequences